Learn more about conditions we treat with blood and marrow transplants at Johns Hopkins All Children’s Cancer & Blood Disorders Institute.

 - Maroteaux-Lamy syndrome

-Advances in transplantation and the growth of donor registries have provided greater options in the source of stem cells to be used in transplantation.
+Advances in transplantation and the growth of donor registries have provided greater options in the source of stem cells we can use in transplantation.

-In an allogeneic transplant, the patient receives stem cells from the bone marrow or circulating blood cells from an immunologically compatible donor (as determined by Human Leukocyte Antigen testing, also known as HLA testing).
+Allogeneic Transplant: In an allogeneic transplant, your child receives stem cells from the bone marrow or circulating blood cells from a compatible donor, determined by Human Leukocyte Antigen (HLA) testing.
 A matched sibling donor is the ideal donor for an allogeneic transplant.
 Fortunately, most children who do not have an HLA matched donor are able to locate an unrelated donor through the National Donor Marrow Program.